stevegroves123/BBC-Microbit-Games-Controller/README.md

 P12 - Up (Reset for game 2)
 P15 - Select on thumb sick (Fire for game 1)
 P16 - Right

+The Red/Green LED's and the analog joystick is not currently used.
+There are not enough analog inputs to use the joystick AND the buzzer.